ODS: A self-reporting system for radio telescopes to coexist with adaptive satellite constellations: Introduction

-In recent years, under a coordination agreement signed between NSF and SpaceX, NRAO and SpaceX have conducted numerous experiments to characterize our respective systems to determine viable strategies to achieve spectrum coexistence, including zone avoidance and gauging the long-term impact of satellite internet service by placing $\sim$~50 of Starlink User Terminals at the Alamo Navajo Reservation located at $\sim$~25~miles northeast from the VLA \cite{depree2023memo223}.
-As part of the NSF’s Spectrum Innovation Initiative (SII), we have demonstrated the Starlink system's ability to adjust and mitigate downlink (DL) transmission when satellites pass close to a small sky region being observed by a telescope using the Telescope Boresight Avoidance (TBA) technique \cite{nhan2024toward}.
-In this paper, we present an overview of an automated self-reporting system, Operational Data Sharing (ODS), which publishes radio telescopes’ operational information to a subscriber database available to satellite operators through an application programming interface (API) using the representational state transfer (REST) architectural style, thus enabling mutual awareness for mitigation techniques like the TBA.
+In recent years, under the coordination agreement between NSF and SpaceX, NRAO and SpaceX have conducted numerous experiments to characterize their systems to determine viable strategies to achieve spectrum coexistence.
+For example, some early tests involved having Starlink satellites avoid illuminating the geographical area where the VLA is located while still providing satellite internet service to Starlink User Terminals placed in the Alamo Navajo Reservation, located approximately 25~miles northeast from the telescope \cite{depree2023memo223}.
+Through these experiments, NRAO and SpaceX developed the Zone Avoidance (ZA) strategy as a basic protection from DL RFI for the majority of the satellite orbiting above the VLA and GBT.
+As an advanced protection for a subset of satellites passing close to the telescope boresight, previous experiments with the GBT demonstrated the Starlink system's ability to adjust and disable DL transmission when the satellites pass close to the telescope's pointing using the Telescope Boresight Avoidance (TBA) technique \cite{nhan2024toward}.
+In this paper, as a proof of concept (POC), we present the Operational Data Sharing (ODS) automated self-reporting system, which provide near real-time telescopes information database (DB) to satellite operators through an application programming interface (API) using the representational state transfer (REST) architectural style, thus enabling awareness for RFI mitigation.
+The NRAO's ODS system is the first of its kind to allow a ground-based radio telescope to communicate with a satellite constellation system in near real time.
+We note that the technique developed in this study is not meant to address unintended RFI emitted below 200~MHz by electronics onboard the satellites \cite{divruno2023unintended}.

-\section{Spectrum coexistence strategies}
+\section{Spectrum Coexistence Strategies}

-One major challenge to radio astronomy in recent years has been to find ways to coexist with satellite constellations that are beaming high power signals to the Earth's surface.
-One advantage of some recently deployed systems (like the SpaceX Starlink constellation) is that the DL beams are highly adjustable.
-Namely, their direction and power level can be controlled by onboard software by electronically steering their phased array antennas.
+One major challenge to RAS in recent years has been to find ways to coexist with LEO NGSO systems that are beaming high power signals to the Earth's surface.
+Some recently deployed systems (like the SpaceX Starlink) have the advantage of highly adjustable DL beams with phased array antennas, such that their direction and power level can be controlled and steered by onboard software electronically.
+Figure~\ref{fig:coexistence} illustrates two potential ways for satellite constellations to cooperatively share spectrum with RAS.